 When the mouth is closed the lower canine teeth are normally situated in front of the upper canines, the upper incisors overlap the lower, the upper premolar points fit into the spaces between lower premolars, and the upper carnassial teeth overlap the lower.
 That’s referred to as a normal “bite” and is very important so that the dog can eat and use his mouth normally, and is judged accordingly in show dogs.

 Malocclusion refers to the abnormal "bite" or fitting of these teeth.
 Malocclusion can be normal for certain dog breeds due to differences in the shape of the jaw and mouth.

 For instance, the flat-faced (brachycephalic) dog breeds like Bulldogs have a normal malocclusion because their lower jaw is longer than the upper.
-But when the teeth fit incorrectly, they can cause mouth damage as the dog chews and should be addressed by your veterinarian or even a veterinary dentist with orthodontic correction.
+But when the teeth fit incorrectly, they can cause mouth damage as the dog chews.
+This should be addressed by your veterinarian or even a veterinary dentist with orthodontic correction.